How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: Open Questions

 \section{Open Questions}

 We have shown that results from convex geometry, sometimes together with duality, can be used to settle the computational complexity of various properties of semialgebraic sets---at lower levels than might have been expected.
 Are there more examples like this?
-E.g.\ Helly's theorem can be used to show that testing whether the intersection of a parameterized family of convex sets is nonempty lies in \VER, is the problem complete for this level?
+E.g.\ Helly's theorem can be used to show that testing whether the intersection of a parameterized family of convex sets is non-empty lies in \VER, is the problem complete for this level?
 And Kirchberger's theorem extends to separations by surfaces other than hyperplanes, such as hyperspheres, see~\cite{E93}; do these results leads to new complexity results?
+Also, as a referee points out, there are colorful versions of many of the results from convex geometry, do any of these yield interesting complexity characterizations?

 Our main result, Theorem~\ref{thm:starVR} on star-shapedness, is restricted to what we called smooth regions; this leaves unanswered the question of how hard it is to test star-shapedness of semialgebraic sets in general; while there does not seem to be an intrinsic reason to believe that star-shapedness becomes truly harder in this case, proving so would require much more sophisticated tools than the ones we used here.
 (Also: does testing star-shapedness remain in \VR\ if we drop the compactness assumption?)